Here are tips that will help you to apply to college if you have a GED diploma.

-Students (and this counts also for GED graduates) have a number of options when it comes to choosing a college application platform.
+Students (and this also counts for GED graduates) have a number of options when it comes to choosing a college application platform.

 A very popular choice is The Common App.
 This application is used and accepted by over 900 colleges and universities.
-Students that use The Common App only need to fill out their data once after which they can submit their applications to multiple colleges.
+Students that use The Common App only need to fill out their data once, after which they can submit their applications to multiple colleges.

 However, when using The Common App, many schools request applicants, in addition to their main applications, to fill out a supplemental section.
 This part often includes some more essay questions, so be aware that you may require more time for writing.